Dr. med. Wilfried Schmidt

 This is where increasing criticism, from patients, comes in.
 They complain that they are not taken it does not take them seriously with their complaints, just “a number” whose diagnosis and therapy has been elicited from the computer.
 It becomes problematic for the patient if he feels ill but the doctor cannot find a plausible clinical picture to explain his symptoms.
 This discrepancy between the state of health and the findings is everyday medical practice.

 Allowing the inexplicable to happen has always been difficult for humans.
 So “alternative” explanations are needed.
 Until the Middle Ages, they considered illness a possible expression of God’s punishment.
 We “enlightened and modern people” today only smile and prefer to explain our chronic tension headaches with heavy metal poisoning caused by amalgam.
 We then blame chronic gastrointestinal complaints with no tangible cause for an enigmatic infestation of intestinal fungi.

 We simply overhear that the evidence is often hardly successful and that it is not even certain whether intestinal fungi cause illness.
 Fashion diagnoses" emerge.
 The obscure healing methods of “alternative medicine” are called cleansing, draining and detoxification.
 Are we tired to our knowledge and return to superstition in a modern “outfit”?
 When “alternative medicine” thus distinguishes itself from “orthodox medicine”, its medieval argumentation leads it ad absurdum.

 Delimit or open?

-Every medicine, whether conventional or alternative medicine, which is completely one-sided and makes partial truths dogmatic, runs the risk of no longer allowing constructive criticism.
-Paradoxically, this reduces the value of her own (one-sided) insights.
+Every medicine, whether conventional or alternative medicine, which is one-sided and makes partial truths dogmatic, risks no longer allowing constructive criticism.
+This reduces the value of her own (one-sided) insights.